crohrer/spotifyRadioPlaylist/readme.md

 2. Copy your local `accessToken` and `refreshToken` onto the server
 3. Copy your local `config.json` onto the server and change the last entry to `"localEnvironment": false`
 4. Run `npm install`
-5. Configure your cronjob to run `node main.js` every X minutes (don't forget to change to the correct directory first!)
+5. Configure your cronjob to run `node main.js` every X minutes (don't forget to change to the correct directory first! - this can be done with a bash script)

 ## Updates